 Federal laws require PHAs to treat all applicants and participants equally, providing the same quality of service, regardless of family characteristics and background.
 Federal law prohibits discrimination in housing on the basis of race, color, religion, sex, national origin, age, familial status, and disability.
+In addition, HUD regulations provide for additional protections regarding sexual orientation, gender identity, and marital status.
 The PHA will comply fully with all federal, state, and local nondiscrimination laws, and with rules and regulations governing fair housing and equal opportunity in housing and employment, including: